Article · May 15, 2026

 The sign-out button calls sb.auth.signOut(), which:

-Gotcha: CSP errors and the script-src declaration
+Gotcha: CSP errors and remote resources

-The fix is to extend the CSP in the manifest:
+You can extend the CSP in the manifest:

 {